 *Note: To use TF models in Data Collector or Data Collector Edge, they should be exported/saved using TensorFlow SavedModelBuilder in your choice of supported language such as Python and interactive environment such as Jupiter Notebook.

-Once the model is trained and exported using TensorFlow SavedModelBuilder, using it in your dataflow pipelines for prediction or classification is pretty straightforward—as long as the model is saved in a location accessible by Data Collector or Data Collector Edge.
+Once the model is trained and exported using TensorFlow SavedModelBuilder, using it in your dataflow pipelines for prediction or classification is pretty straightforward—as long as the model is saved in a location accessible by Data Collector.

 Before diving into details, here’s what the pipeline looks like.

-– This will load breast cancer records from a .csv file.
-(Note: this input data source can be easily replaced with other origins including Kafka, AWS S3, MySQL, etc.)
+- This will load breast cancer records from a .csv file.
+(Note: this input data source can be easily replaced with other origins including Kafka, AWS S3, or for a MySQL instance.)

 - Saved Model Path: Specify location of the pre-trained TF model to be used served.